blender/blender/doc/python_api/rst/info_overview.rst

    bpy.data.objects["Cube"].data.vertices[0].co.x += 1.0

 This modifies Blender's internal data directly.
-When you run this in the interactive console you will see the 3D viewport update.
+When you run this in the interactive console you will see the 3D Viewport update.

 The Default Environment